gavinlyonsrepo/RpiMotorLib/Documentation/Nema11L298N.md

  (7) initdelay, type=float, default=1mS, help= Intial delay after
 GPIO pins initialized but before motor is moved, gives time for GPIO to initialize.

+ he second function is called to stop the motor when the motor is moving. motor_stop(), if you wish to stop motor before end of its run.
+You can also stop with keyboard interrupt.

  Example: To run A stepper motor connected to GPIO pins 18, 23, 24, 25 (18-IN1 23-IN2 24-IN3, 25-IN4)
  for step delay of 0.1 second for 50 step control signal sequence, in clockwise direction,